NIKHIL50198/SQL_AdHoc_Analysis_Project/README.md

 - Cost Reduction: Reduce manufacturing costs for the AQ HOME Allin1 Gen 2.
 - Replicate Q1 Success: Analyze and replicate strategies that boosted first-quarter sales in 2020.

-Thank you for reading and evaluating my repo :)
+Thank you for reading and evaluating my report :)
 [Connect with me on LinkedIn](https://www.linkedin.com/in/nikhil-dhasmana-3b2b90137/)